 - PS2 Keyboard interface built in.

-The system bus is clocked at 16MHz and a typical CPU instruction spans 4 clock cycles as follows:
+The system bus is clocked at 16MHz and an example CPU instruction spans 4 clock cycles as follows:

 - Load Instruction from ROM.

 - Read data from source register or RAM.

 - Perform an ALU function using the ROM as lookup table.